 - Four counties (Oxfordshire, Northamptonshire, Warwickshire, and on a clear day, Buckinghamshire); and

 Whereas once that isolation led to Banbury being fairly independent, today – with the M40 and high speed rail travel to London and Birmingham – it’s being subjected to development pressures from those surrounding regions.
-This exacerbates the historic social and economic inequalities that have always existed in ‘Banburyshire’ – ever since the creation of the workhouse which created that insular identity.
+This exacerbates the historic social and economic inequalities that have always existed in ‘Banburyshire’ – ever since the erection of the workhouse which created that insular identity.

 Psychogeography: The traces of our past that haunt our dreams of modernity